-We also get another common cause of profit warnings: these macro factors manifesting themselves in a delay to contracts:
+We also get another common cause of profit warnings.
+These macro factors are manifesting themselves in a delay to contracts.

 The Group’s sales volumes have been affected by this recent weakening of activity, with brick and block volumes down in line with the overall market.
 Precast concrete sales have slowed in recent weeks despite good growth earlier in the year.
 Whilst a sustained improvement in productivity has now been achieved, the Bison precast business is unlikely to deliver the level of margin growth anticipated in the second half as a result of delays in a number of large contracts.